 Vegan and Cruelty-Free Deodorants

 Schmidt’s is another great company with many options.
 They have signature deodorant sticks, sensitive sticks, and deodorant paste in jar form.
-They have many wonderful scents such as: rose and vanilla, bergamot and lime, lavender and sage, and many more!
+They have many wonderful scents such as rose and vanilla, bergamot and lime, lavender and sage, and many more!
 Their sensitive skin formula replaces baking soda with magnesium, which is a less abrasive alternative.
 They also have unscented options for those with skin allergies.

 Booda Organics has very minimalistic and eco-friendly products.
 While they only have one option for deodorant, it is a fan favorite for most eco-friendly, natural deodorant users.
 Their deodorant comes in a jar form.
 It is unscented but made with coconut oil, so it has a light coconut scent.
-Formulated with all organic ingredients, and the paste is safe to use on all parts of the body.
+Formulated with all organic ingredients, the paste is safe to use on all parts of the body.
 It can also be used for bee stings and bug bites!

 Vegan and Cruelty-Free Antiperspirants